 2. Australians host a BBQ party at the polls

 The land down under is probably the most progressive when it comes to implementing measures to encourage voting.
 One of these is the festive atmosphere of the polling sites, which often involves throwing some “democracy sausage” on the barbie and turning the voting experience into a party.
 Perhaps that’s one reason Australia has a voter turnout of around 90 percent.

 3. Most countries hold elections on the weekend

-Elections in the United States are almost always held on Tuesdays, which can pose a challenge for people who work long hours.
+Elections in the United States are almost always held on Tuesdays, which can pose a challenge for people who work during the week.
 But in the vast majority of countries, elections are held on the weekend, usually on Sundays.
-The exceptions to this are the U.S., Canada, the United Kingdom and a few others.
+The exceptions to this are the United States, Canada, the United Kingdom and a few other countries.
 In South Korea, where voting usually occurs on a Wednesday, election day is designated as a national holiday to increase turnout.